cliffordsnow/cliffordsnow.github.io/_posts/2018-06-29-Partitioning-Postgresql.md

 ## Steps to move to declarative partitioning

 ### Backup your table
 Backup the database.
-Seem obvious, but my guess is you don't want to rebuild your tables.
+Seem obvious, but my guess is you don't want to start from scratch if something goes wrong.
+Mine is a simple setup and only a suggestion on how to get started.

 ### Create new parent/child Structure
 Create your new parent table and all of your child tables.
 I used a dummy name for the parent.
 I'll change it once I copy the data to the new table.
 That way any scripts needing the original table will still work.
 Below is a sample script that creates the parent table, the child tables and all of the index and triggers that update another table as data is inserted.
+(I've simplified the table structure for this article.)
+Note: Thanks to David Rowley on the pgsql-general mailing list for suggesting a simplier method of building the range instead of ```FOR VALUES FROM ('2017-01-01 00:00:00') TO ('2018-01-01 23:59:59.999');```  we use use ```FOR VALUES FROM ('2016-01-01') TO ('2017-01-01');```

 ```
 CREATE TABLE edit_1